IorioD/MTD-manager-console/How_to_kubernetes.md

 - For each VM, set a bridged network card.
 - Only if needed set the IP of each VM as static.
 - Install Docker on each VM.

+If you want better performances, you can use virtual machines with Ubuntu server installed.

 ## 2. Cluster Installation
 - Follow the guide: [KubeSphere Multi-node Installation](https://kubesphere.io/docs/v3.4/installing-on-linux/introduction/multioverview/)